 9. Sail Boats

 Sailboats have been around us humans for as long as there have been sailors.
-It is one of the simplest types of boats that use the power of the wind to transport people and goods across continents.
+It is one of the simplest boats that use wind power to transport people and goods across continents.

 Before the invention of motors or engines, it was the sole and most efficient means of long-distance travel.